 Other aspects and related questions

-The following paragraphs outline a certain number of features of ESA's procurement approach and they should also help potential tenderers and contractors to better understand the system as a whole.
+The following paragraphs outline a certain number of features of ESA's procurement approach and they should help potential tenderers to better understand the ESA procurement approach.

 1. The different types of contracts phased approach

 The different types of contracts placed by the Agency can be classified according to their economic and technical importance, to their nature, and to their type of price.

 The simpler procurements at standard prices and for off-the-shelf items are handled by purchase orders.
 As the borderline between important purchase orders and small contracts is sometimes difficult to define precisely, the Procurement services and local Purchase Offices in ESA establishments work closely together to decide which procedure should be applied.